rossetti/KSLBook/docs/02-Chapter2.md

 ### Creating and Using Antithetic Streams {#ch2antitheticStreams}

 Recall that if a pseudo-random number is called $U$ then its antithetic value is $1-U$.
 There are a number of methods to access antithetic values.
 The simplest is to create an antithetic instance from a given stream.
-This is illustrated is in the following code.
-Please note that the antithetic stream instance is not produced by the underlying `RNStreamProvider` and thus it is not part of the set of streams managed or controlled by the provider.
-The new instance process directly creates the new stream based on the current stream so that it has the same underling state and it is set to produce antithetic values.
+This is illustrated in the following code.
+Please note that the antithetic stream instance is not provided by the underlying `RNStreamProvider` and thus it is not part of the set of streams managed or controlled by the provider.
+The new instance functionality directly creates the new stream based on the current stream so that it has the same underling state and it is set to produce antithetic values.

 ::: {.example #ch2ex5 name="Generating Antithetic Numbers"}
 This example illustrates how to create an antithetic instance of a stream and generate antithetic random numbers.